ocaml/flexdll/README.md

 that can be used as an argument to the other API functions.
-If the filename is `NULL`, the function returns a special handle which refers to the global unit: it includes all the static symbols, plus the symbols from the DLLs openend with the `FLEXDLL_RTLD_GLOBAL` flag.
+If the filename is `NULL`, the function returns a special handle which refers to the global unit: it includes all the static symbols, plus the symbols from the DLLs opened with the `FLEXDLL_RTLD_GLOBAL` flag.
 A given DLL will be opened only once, even if you call the function several times on the same file.
 The `FLEXDLL_RTLD_GLOBAL` flag is
 sticky: if one of the calls mentions it, it will stay forever, even if